-I am a professor of International Studies and chair of the Dept of History, Humanities, and International Studies at Hawaiʻi Pacific University in Honolulu.
+Aloha, I am an Associate Professor of International Studies and chair of the Dept of History, Humanities, and International Studies at Hawaiʻi Pacific University in Honolulu.
 I joined the faculty at HPU in 2017 and teach courses in Political Science, International Studies, and the MA program in Diplomacy and Military Studies where I serve as thesis advisor to numerous wonderful MA students.
 In 2021, I created the new interdisciplinary minor in Human Rights.

 In addition to my research and teaching I serve as the Model UN co-advisor for HPU as well as the Fulbright, Marshall, and CLS advisor for the university.
 I am currently serving as faculty senator for the College of Liberal Arts.

 I love learning languages and am actively studying Malayalam (നമസ്കാരം), Chinese (你好), and Hindi (नमस्ते).
 I believe learning the language is an important part of being a regional specialist.
 I also speak Spanish.
 Because I am a resident of Hawaiʻi I have also taken two years of ‘Ōlelo Hawai‘i.

 On a personal level, I enjoy arts and nature.
 I am a lifelong dancer and my first job was teaching dance.
 For the past two years I have also been learning Odissi classical dance from Akari Ueoka (www.akaridance.com), which has given me a deeper appreciation for the Indian classical arts.
 I also continue to practice ballet and contemporary dance.
-I also am an avid birder and rescue and rehabilitate injured birds and hope to expand upon this in the future by having a small aviary, with the ultimate goal of converting my home into an animal sanctuary and garden with native plants.
+I also am an avid birder and rescue and rehabilitate injured birds.